pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # TiKV cluster is performed at the end of the import.
 # The default value is `false`.
 compact = false

-# Specifies the behavior of `ANALYZE TABLE <table>` for each table.
-# The following options are available:
-# - "off": Do not perform `ANALYZE TABLE <table>`.
-# - "optional": Perform `ANALYZE TABLE <table>`, but will ignore any error if checksum fails.
-# - "required": Perform `ANALYZE TABLE <table>`.
-If it fails, TiDB Lightning will exit with failure.
-# The default value is "optional".
-Note that since v4.0.8, the default value has changed from "true" to "optional".
-# For backward compatibility, bool values "true" and "false" are also allowed for this field.
-# "true" is equivalent to "required" and "false" is equivalent to "off".
-analyze = optional

 # Configures the background periodic actions.
 # Supported units: h (hour), m (minute), s (second).